zenaviolet/zenaviolet.github.com/README.md

  4. have better perfomence and faster than web application

-                             DISADVANTEGES OF NATIVE APPLICATION
+#  DISADVANTEGES OF NATIVE APPLICATION

- 1. time consuming development
+ a. time consuming development

- 2. require frequent installation
+ b. require frequent installation

- 3. lenthy downloading process
+ c. lenthy downloading process

- 4. code written for a multiple platform caccot be toilored for another platform
+ d. code written for a multiple platform caccot be toilored for another platform

-                            ADVANTEGES OF CROSS PLATFORM APPLICATION
+# ADVANTEGES OF CROSS PLATFORM APPLICATION

  1. it can rich wide audience